 Can you do anything to protect yourself against air pollution?
 Answer: you can try, but the best way is to have cleaner air; or even move!

-– current air pollution meter at Hedley Environmental Index
+– view current Hong Kong air pollution at Hedley Environmental Index

 As I write, it’s a warm, sunny afternoon without a cloud in the sky.
 On the face of it, this is a lovely day.
 Yet checking the Hedley Environmental Index website, I find that air pollution levels are “very dangerous”, and from midnight to 1pm today there may have been four preventable deaths and 11,505 doctor visits attributable to breathing Hong Kong’s filthy air.
 For the money minded, there’s also a counter indicating economic costs, which by the time of writing are over HK$57 million and rising fast.